amd/aocl-compression/docs/README.md

 AOCL Compression framework is developed in C for Unix and Windows based systems.
 A test suite is provided for validation and performance benchmarking of the supported compression and decompression methods.
-The test suite also supports the benchmarking of IPP compression methods like lz4, lz4hc and zlib.
+The test suite also supports the benchmarking of IPP compression methods like lz4, lz4hc, zlib and bzip2.

 CONTACTS
 --------
 AOCL Compression is developed and maintained by AMD.
-You can contact us on the email-id aoclsupport@amd.com.
+You can contact us on the email-id toolchainsupport@amd.com.